itz-me-zappex/flux/README.md

 - You can use it if you like, my project is aimed at X11 and systems without Wayland support, as well as at non-interference with application/game window and user input unlike Gamescope does, so you have no need to execute app/game using wrapper (except you need FPS limiting, MangoHud required in this case), just configure daemon and have fun.

 ### What about Wayland support?
-- That is impossible, there is no any unified way to read window related events (focus, unfocus, closing etc.) and obtain PIDs from windows on Wayland.
+- That is impossible, there is no any unified way to read window related events and obtain PIDs of windows on Wayland.

 ### Why did you write it in Bash?
 - That is (scripting) language I know pretty good, despite a fact that Bash as all interpretators works slower than compilable languages, it still fits my needs almost perfectly.